The King of Schnorrers: Literary criticism

 The novel describes the exploits of two schnorrers, Manasseh Bueno Barzillai Azevedo da Costa, a Sephardi Jew, and his sidekick Yankele ben Itzhok, an Ashkenazi (specifically, a Polish Jew).
-(The fact that they are from different communities is at the center of the conflict in the plot of Chapter 5 "Showing How the King Dissolved the Mahamad".)
+(The fact that they are from different Jewish communities is at the center of the conflict in the plot of Chapter 5 "Showing How the King Dissolved the Mahamad".)

 Manasseh deals with the life with his wit and "the truly Hidalgo pride".
 Manasseh's frequent victim is Joseph Grobstock, a nouveau riche capitalist.

 A significant component of Zangwill's humor are the traditions of charity and mutual responsibility in Jewish communities.
 Milton Hindus wrote that the Jews did not regard outcast Jews as failures and assumed social responsibility for them.
 "Properly exploited by a fertile intelligence like Menasseh’s, this attitude enables the ostensible mendicant to become the actual master in the eleemosynary relationship," wrote Hindus.

 The popularity of the novel at the time prompted the author to write a script for the stage.
-It was not published and thought to be lost until Edna Nahshon of Jewish Theological Seminary of America discovered it (with some other Zangwill's originals) and it is now at deposit in the British Library.
 The play debuted in London in 1925.
+It was not published at the time and thought to be lost until Edna Nahshon of Jewish Theological Seminary of America discovered it (with some other Zangwill's originals) and it is now at deposit in the British Library.
 It was published in 1986 in the volume From the Ghetto to Melting Pot: Israel Zangwill's Jewish Plays: Three Playscripts.